 How long does it take to get a hearing date?

 DUA says that you should get a hearing within 30 days of the day you file an appeal.
-But in most parts of Massachusetts you have to wait longer.
+But during the COVID-19 emergency you may have to wait longer.
 During the COVIDi-19 emergency, the DUA is holding all hearings over the telephone.

 Check with the hearing division for your area.
 The main numbers for the DUA hearing division are:

 What kind of evidence should I bring to the hearing?

-You should bring any information you have about why you left your job.
+Bring any information you have about why you left your job.
 For example, if you quit your job because you were very sick, you could bring doctors' notes or bills.
-If you have any papers that you want to show to DUA, or any witnesses who can help you, then you will need to bring them to the hearing.
+If you have any papers that you want to show to DUA, or any witnesses who can help you, bring them to the hearing.
 The DUA hearing officer will use the information that you and your employer present at your hearing.
-Usually hearing officers are not allowed to contact witnesses or investigate your case further after the hearing.
+The DUA hearing officer will use the information that you and your employer present at your hearing.

 What if I lose at my hearing?